GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

 - PUT `/API/tickets/{ticketId}/start`

     - Description: Allows to start the progress of an "OPEN"/"REOPENED" ticket by assigning it to an expert and setting a priority level.
 Upon successful completion of the request, the ticket status will be "IN_PROGRESS"
+    - Permissions allowed:
+      - Managers
     - Request body: the id of the assigned expert, the priority level of the ticket and an optional description.

       ```